 While the hidden text tactic may be tempting for quick SEO gains, the penalties for implementing such techniques can be severe if discovered.
 Moreover, hidden text is considered spam, and can cause problems long–term with the quality of your backlinks.
 If your chosen link-building provider is using these tactics, it’s best to find someone new.

 Example of Hidden Text

-Link building isn’t an easy process, especially when you‘re hoping to achieve successful backlinks in the most appropriate and Google friendly way.
-The difference between black hat and white hat services all comes down to a few different factors and techniques that are used in acquiring those backlinks.
-Overall when looking for a link building service for your agency or blog, it’s always good to test a few out, check if they are using legitimate ways on how to link build, and then decide which option is the best for your needs and clients.
-Have you run into black hat link building services in your search?
+Link building isn’t an easy process – especially when you‘re aiming to achieve strong backlinks in the most effective and Google–friendly way.
+The differences between black–hat and white–hat services comes down to the way backlinks are acquired.
+Ultimately, when searching for a link building service provider for your agency or business, it’s always a good idea to trial several and check if they’re using legitimate white-hat methods, before deciding which option is the best for your needs.

 Stay up to date with the latest marketing, sales, service tips and news